-In fact it's interesting.
-Let's say, for a thought experiment, you pick the exact date, or the exact time.
-Let's say you even known ahead of time.
+In fact, it's interesting.
+Let's say, for a thought experiment, you pick the exact date or the exact time.
+Let's say you even know ahead of time.
 You're unable to really execute that point in time and space.
 For the most part, unless you are on the inside track and you have a preset order for the right amount.
 Because you might be in between two contracts at that $18.17 price, but the next bid is higher.

 So the idea is an amateur's idea, that you can pick an exact bottom.
-What actually gets billed, in other words, make the total transaction, especially in the first go round, you know that.
+What actually gets billed, in other words, makes the total transaction, especially in the first go-round, you know that.
 Because the spreads widen and narrow, depending on how much ebb and flow there is in the business.

 Mike Gleason: Yeah, there is certainly a lot of value to be had here.
 We both agree on that, for sure.
 We have had this three-year slump in metals now.
 What type of catalysts are you looking for in order to get a true and sustainable rally going in the metals?
 And one that doesn't fizzle out, like the rallies we've seen over this consolidation period?

 What is it going to take, and what do you see as some of the events and drivers that will cause it to finally shoot up?